kolby10/cs313413f24p2-/docFolder/README.txt

   100000 = 21 sec, 858ms

-which of the two lists performs better as the size increases?
+Which of the two lists performs better as the size increases?

 the ArrayList performs better as size increases, due to ArrayList having a constant time of [O(1)], vs LinkedList's O(n).